Fine Needle Aspiration for Dogs

 Fine Needle Aspiration Costs

-Pathologists will sometimes charge an additional fee if a special stain is needed to classify a tumor type further.
+Pathologists sometimes charge an additional fee if a special stain is needed to classify a tumor type further.

 Topics